rolanduwxcc/project-bmw/README.md

-# project-bmw
+# project-bmw (needs a new name)

 ## Purpose
-Movie and news search site, maybe some weather. :)
+Movie and news search site, maybe some weather. (will need to change)

 ## Built With
 * HTML